-Dong Quai, known as Chinese angelica, has been used in Asian traditional medicine for thousands of years.
+Dong quai, known as Chinese angelica, has been used in Asian traditional medicine for thousands of years.
 Known for its ability to regulate female health conditions, it has been called the "female ginseng."
-It has been used widely to treat various health conditions from dysmenorrhea to postpartum weakness, to general fatigue.
+It has been used widely to treat various health conditions ranging from dysmenorrhea to postpartum weakness to general fatigue.

 Organized studies in recent years have been focused on clarifying effects and understanding its mechanism.
-Several active ingredients have been identified, including organic acids, volatile oils, polysaccharides and phthalides,33 some of which have demonstrated antioxidative and anti-inflammatory effects in animal myocardial infarction models, and animal traumatic brain injury models.34 However, there are no clear clinical correlations to these results.
+Several active ingredients have been identified, including organic acids, volatile oils, polysaccharides, and phthalates,33 some of which have demonstrated antioxidative and antiinflammatory effects in animal myocardial infarction models and animal traumatic brain injury models.34 However, there are no clear clinical correlations to these results.

-Approximately 0.9% of patients use Dong Quai in the perioperative period.35 As Dong Quai has anticoagulation effects, including prolonged prothrombin time and activated partial thromboplastin time,36 it may interact with other anticoagulants.37 Certain active chemicals within the supplement may induce sun sensitivity, therefore sun protection is key.
-Certain preparation may also contain high level of sucrose so should be used with caution for diabetic patients.2 Other adverse effects include diarrhea, dyspepsia, nausea, anorexia and bloating.
-Given its anticoagulation effects, it is recommended to stop taking Dong Quai 2 weeks prior to any surgery.
+Approximately 0.9 percent of patients use dong quai in the perioperative period.85 As dong quai has anticoagulation effects, including prolonged prothrombin time and activated partial thromboplastin time,36 it may interact with other anticoagulants.37 Certain active chemicals within the supplement may induce sun sensitivity; therefore, sun protection is key.
+Certain preparations may also contain a high level of sucrose; thus, it should be used with caution in diabetic patients.2 Other adverse effects include diarrhea, dyspepsia, nausea, anorexia, and bloating.
+Given its anticoagulation effects, it is recommended that dong quai be stopped 2 weeks before any surgery.

-Echinacea (Echinacea purpurea, Echinacea pallida, Echinacea angustifolia)
+Echinacea (Echinacea purpurea, Echinacea pallida, and Echinacea angustifolia)

 Echinacea belongs to the daisy family, indigenous to North America.
-Specifically, the Echinacea purpurea species has long been used by native American tribes for treatment of infections, wounds and animal bites.
-It is one of the most commonly used herbal dietary supplements used by US adults, most often for the prevention and treatment of the common cold and upper respiratory infections.
+Specifically, the Echinacea purpurea species has long been used by Native American tribes for treatment of infections, wounds, and animal bites.
+It is one of the most commonly used herbal dietary supplements used by U.S. adults, most often for the prevention and treatment of the common cold and upper respiratory infections.
 However, its efficacy is not strongly favored by the literature when compared to placebo.38

-Echinacea is used by approximately 12.7% of surgical patients.39 There are three major active groups linked to its pharmacological activities, including alkamides, caffeic acid and polysaccharides,40 each with significant in vivo and in vitro immunomodulatory activity by enhancing phagocytes and T-cells.41 Immunosuppression is associated with long-term use (>8wks).41 As a result, it is usually contraindicated in patients with immune-related diseases.
+Echinacea is used by approximately 12.7 percent of surgical patients.39 There are three major active groups linked to its pharmacologic activities, including alkamides, caffeic acid, and polysaccharides,40 each with significant in vivo and in vitro immunomodulatory activity by enhancing phagocytes and T cells.41 Immunosuppression is associated with long-term use (>8 weeks).41 As a result, it is usually contraindicated in patients with immune-related diseases.
 Although yet to be substantiated, its immune effects pose a theoretical risk toward infection and poor wound healing.
-There are also isolated reports linking echinacea to dry eye symptoms.42 It may also affect efficacy of certain medications, including cyclosporine, steroids and barbiturates, and may induce hepatotoxicity of certain medications by inhibition of cytochrome CYP3A4.43 Because of risk for significant drug interactions, patients should stop using Echinacea 2 weeks before surgery.
+There are also isolated reports linking echinacea to dry eye symptoms.42 It may also affect efficacy of certain medications, including cyclosporine, steroids, and barbiturates, and may induce hepatotoxicity of certain medications by inhibition of cytochrome CYP3A4.43 Because of the risk for significant drug interactions, patients should stop using echinacea 2 weeks before surgery.